teclone/handler/README.md

 };
 ```

 You can define an absolute path to move the file to using the **moveTo** option.
-The file will be moved to the given location, witha hashed name computed for it.
+The file will be moved to the given location, with a hashed name computed for it.
 The hashed name is stored in the data property keyed in by the field name.

 ```javascript
 //file UserHandler.js